-Our program will leverage ongoing efforts by the Ministry of Education to promote literacy in these communities.
-For example, training provided by our project will enable primary schoolteachers to make best possible use of the storybooks delivered through the Ministry's "Leamos Juntos"-Let's Read Together-program.
-The scholarship and youth development program encourages students in their last year of high school to consider applying after graduation to another program offered by a foundation that provides intensive English courses and helps with job placement into call centers.
+Our program will leverage ongoing efforts by other organizations in these communities.
+For example, the youth development program encourages students in their last year of high school to consider applying after graduation to another program offered by a foundation that provides intensive English courses and helps with job placement into call centers.